The Preeminence of Ethnic Diversity in Scientific Collaboration: Introduction

 One domain in which this question can be effectively addressed is academia \cite{woolley2010evidence,hong2004groups}.
 The structure of academic collaboration is observable via co-authorships, which frequently involve scientists from different locations, disciplines and backgrounds \cite{jia2017quantifying, deville2014career}.
 Furthermore, academic output has an objective, widely-accepted measure---citation count \cite{sinatra2016quantifying,wang2013quantifying}.
-This amenability to analysis has already attracted attempts at identifying the factors which underlie success in academia, an enterprise known as the ``science of science'' \cite{Fortunatoeaao0185}.
-Although many such factors have been studied, including gender \cite{nielsen2017opinion}, academic age \cite{jones2011age}, team size \cite{wuchty2007increasing}, interdisciplinarity \cite{uzzi2013atypical}, ethnicity \cite{freeman2015collaborating}, and affiliation \cite{jones2008multi,adams2013collaborations}, several questions remain unanswered, some of which are addressed in our study.
-In particular, we are the first to (i) compare different types of diversity, (ii) examine the relationship between the diversity and research impact at the level of scientific fields, (iii) study diversity from the perspective of groups \emph{and} individuals, (iv) study the evolution and effect of diversity over time, team size and number of collaborators, and (v) estimate the causal effect of diversity on scientific impact.
-The results of these multiple angles of analysis are combined to form a far richer picture of diversity than has been possible in the past.
+This amenability to analysis has already attracted attempts at identifying the factors which underlie success in academia, an enterprise known as the Science of Science \cite{Fortunatoeaao0185}.
+Although many such factors have been studied, including gender \cite{nielsen2017opinion}, academic age \cite{jones2011age}, team size \cite{wuchty2007increasing}, interdisciplinarity \cite{uzzi2013atypical}, ethnicity \cite{freeman2015collaborating}, and affiliation \cite{jones2008multi,adams2013collaborations}, the study of these factors is extremely complex and many questions remain unanswered.